 The University welcomes students with disabilities.
 The mission of the Office of Accessibility is to provide students with full access to and the opportunity for full participation in the academic environment.
 We are advocates of social justice for students with disabilities and work to end oppression by examining the social, cultural and institutional barriers to inclusion of all students.
 We embrace the diversity of our student body and celebrate a culturally sensitive and accessible campus through outreach, partnership, and advocacy with many university departments.
 Our goal is to provide reasonable accommodations and a supportive, well-resourced environment to students with disabilities in order to promote student success in the university environment.
-This mission goes well beyond the legal requirements, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and supports the University's commitment to create a welcoming environment for all students.
-For more information, call (330) 972-7928 or (330) 972-5764 (TTY), see our Web site at www.uakron.edu/access, or visit Simmons Hall Room 105.
+For more information, call (330) 972-7928 or (330) 972-5764 (TDD), see our Web site at www.uakron.edu/access, email access@uakron.edu, or visit Simmons Hall Room 105.